circleci/circleci-docs/jekyll/_cci1/environment-variables.md

 ---
 layout: classic-docs
-title: Environment Variables
+title: Using CircleCI Environment Variables
-categories: [reference]
+categories: [configuration]
 description: How to work with environment variables
 ---